chingu-voyage4/Bears-Team-11/README.md

+# Project Match

+## Running the Server
+`npm run start-server` runs the express server on port `8080`.

+Currently using [nodemon](https://github.com/remy/nodemon) to watch and restart server for changes.
+We are also currently not using babel for trancompilation for the servside code.

+## Project Bootstrap
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>